Review: Walk Away (2020)

 Walk Away leaves a lot of questions unanswered, including what is going on.
 Why can’t they leave?
 Why hasn’t anyone come looking for them?
 Or noticed that this keeps happening?
 But the film is less about that than it is about the fraying sanity of the people trapped in the cabin.
 And on that level, it’s actually quite good.

 Of course, it’s a slow burn as they gradually unravel.
-But once things hit critical mass and blood is spilled the pace picks up as Walk Away moves into its final act.
-I can see some people still finding it to slow.
+But once things hit critical mass and blood is spilled, the pace picks up as Walk Away moves into its final act.
+I can see some people still finding it too slow.
 I found it a nicely done bit of psychological horror.